 Dave Fevre: Solskjaer, Ferguson and the Treble

-DAVE FEVRE is one of the godfathers of British sports medicine, having worked as a physio in elite football for three decades and for Manchester United when they won the Treble in 1999.
+DAVE FEVRE is one of the godfathers of British sports medicine.
+He has worked in elite football for three decades and was Manchester United's Head Physio when they won the Treble in 1999.

-The practitioner, who is now a lecturer and consultant, told us about his experiences at Old Trafford, including working with a young Ole Gunnar Solskjaer, and his reflections on how the industry has changed and where it is heading.
+The practitioner, now a lecturer and consultant, spoke to TGG about his experiences at Old Trafford, including working with a young Ole Gunnar Solskjaer, and his reflections on how the industry has changed and where it is headed.

 JOINING MAN UTD

-Dave Fevre: I was Head Physio for Wigan rugby league who, at the time, were the equivalent of Manchester United.
+Dave Fevre: I was Head Physio for Wigan rugby league who, at the time, were the equivalent of Manchester United in their sport.
 They were winning everything, with Martin Offiah and Ellery Hanley to the fore.
-I was working at a hospital in St Helens and (United assistant) Brian Kidd came up with a young player called David Johnson who had done his cruciate.
+I was working at a hospital in St Helens and (Manchester United's assistant) Brian Kidd came up with a young player called David Johnson who had done his cruciate.

-They told me he was due to play on the Saturday and I did various tests and said ‘he’s nowhere near fit enough’.
-At the end of the season, United's physio, Jim McGregor, was leaving and Brian called me and said, "the job’s coming up, do you fancy putting your name down for the interview?"
+They told me he was due to play on the Saturday and I did various tests and said, ‘He’s nowhere near fit enough’.
+At the end of the season, United's physio, Jim McGregor, was leaving and Brian called me and said, 'The job’s coming up - fancy putting your name down for the interview?'

 It was June 1994 and United had just won the Double.
 A lot of the players, like Paul Ince and Giggsy, were mixing with the Wigan players in those days, which probably made my job a bit easier.
 I tried to put my ideas forward and was lucky that rugby league was held in such high esteem by the lads.